Doswellia: Histology and osteoderm development

 In 2017, an osteoderm from the Doswellia holotype was given a histological analysis to study growth patterns.
 The analysis concluded that the osteoderm formed by "intramembraneous ossification" due to the lack of structural fibers within it.
 This means that the bone of the osteoderm formed from a soft layer of periosteal tissue, rather than fibrous tendons or cartilage.
 Growth marks within the bone indicate that the holotype specimen of Doswellia died at 13 years of age.
 Perhaps the most unique aspect of Doswellia's osteoderm development lies in the fact that the ridges formed from the bone instead of the pits.
-In most prehistoric armored animals with pitted ostoderms, the pitting pattern formed due to specific spots of the bone being reabsorbed, creating pits.
+In most prehistoric armored animals with pitted osteoderms, the pitting pattern formed due to specific spots of the bone being reabsorbed, creating pits.
 This even holds true to other doswelliids such as Jaxtasuchus.
 However, the studied osteoderm of Doswellia shows no evidence for reabsorption of specific areas, instead showing increased amounts of bone growth in the web of ridges which surround the pits.
 Although certain "rauisuchians" (non-crocodylomorph paracrocodylomorph archosaurs) also have osteoderms which form from bone growth in specific areas, their osteoderms are relatively smooth rather than pitted.
 Vancleavea, a supposed relative of Doswellia which also had its osteoderms analyzed, differed from the genus in multiple ways.